 Medication policies reflect legislative requirements and guidelines.
-Registered nurses and senior wellness partners are responsible for administration of medicines.
+Registered nurses and senior wellness partners (caregivers) are responsible for administration of medicines.
 They complete annual education and medication competencies.
 The electronic medicine charts reviewed met prescribing requirements and were reviewed at least three-monthly by the general practitioner.

-The wellness activities champions provide and implement an interesting and varied activity programme.
+The wellness leaders (activity staff) provide and implement an interesting and varied activity programme.
 The programme includes outings, entertainment and meaningful activities that meet the individual recreational preferences.